Adair County Criminal Records

 Free Options

-3. Sheriff's Logs: The Adair County Sheriff's Office maintains booking and arrest logs that may be available for public inspection at no charge.
+3. Sheriff's Logs: The Adair County Sheriff's Office maintains arrest and booking logs that may be inspected in person at no charge during regular business hours.

 What Costs Money